 Kickstart your morning with a stack of our deliciously healthy vegan banana oat pancakes!
 Made in the blender, these beauties are packed with wholesome rolled oats and naturally sweet bananas, but you'd never know it.
-Get ready to blend, pour, and devour - they are so good!
+Ready in less than 15 minutes!

 These pancakes are fluffy, naturally sweet, and packed with fiber, making them filling and perfect for fueling your day.
-They’re also a great way to use up ripe bananas—just like my Vegan Banana Bread with Walnuts or Biscoff Baked Oats.
+They’re also a great way to use up ripe bananas like my Vegan Banana Bread with Walnuts, Banana Bread Chocolate Chip Cookies, or Biscoff Baked Oats.

-And if you’re in the mood for seasonal pancakes, my Vegan Buttermilk Pumpkin Pancakes are another go-to, especially in the fall.
+And if you’re in the mood for more vegan pancake recipes, my Vegan Buttermilk Pumpkin Pancakes are another go-to, especially in the fall.
 Or, if you’re after a classic recipe, my Simple Vegan Pancakes are perfect for those mornings when you need something quick but satisfying.

 Jump to: